neuroengineering/blog/content/post/180704_farewell_joerg.md

 banner = "/img/farewell_joerg/IMG-3838.jpg"
 +++

-As our co-director Prof. Jörg Conradt will be moving to KTH (Sweden) in August to build up a research group there, Auguste and I organized a farewell party for him.
+As our co-director [Prof. Jörg Conradt](https://www.nst.ei.tum.de/team/jorg-conradt/) will be moving to KTH (Sweden) in August to build up a research group there, Auguste and I organized a farewell party for him.
-With support from the chair for Electrical Energy Storage Technology, we set up a bunch of tables in the backyard of the Karlsstraße university building and everyone of us neuroengineering students brought some food.
+With support from the [Institute for Electrical Energy Storage Technology](https://www.ees.ei.tum.de/en/homepage/), we set up a bunch of tables in the backyard of the Karlsstraße university building and everyone of us neuroengineering students brought some food.
 Mirroring the diversity of our nationalities we had a plethora of tasty dishes, from Bavarian brezels and Italian caprese salad to great eastern dishes that I can't remember the names of.
 We were also joined by several of Jörg's PhD students.
-It was especially nice to see the whole ICS team of Prof. Gordon coming by and giving their best wishes.
+It was especially nice to see the whole ICS team of Prof. Gordon Cheng coming by and giving their best wishes.

 ![](/img/farewell_joerg/presents.jpg)